 6TH RIDLER REPORT WORKSHOPS: ‘BEST PRACTICE IN COACHING – THE SPONSOR’S PERSPECTIVE’

-RIDLER & CO, WITH SPONSORSHIP FROM THE KETS DE VRIES INSTITUTE, IS DELIGHTED TO PRESENT AN INTEGRATED SERIES OF FOUR WORKSHOPS.
+RIDLER & CO, WITH SPONSORSHIP FROM THE KETS DE VRIES INSTITUTE, PRESENTED AN INTEGRATED SERIES OF FOUR WORKSHOPS THROUGH 2016.

-These workshops are for organisational sponsors of coaching only and are based on the core research areas from the 6th Ridler Report, which is now available.
+These workshops were for organisational sponsors of coaching only and were based on the core research areas from the 6th Ridler Report.

-Organisations registered to attend include CBRE, eBay, E.ON, Euroclear, Flemish Government, GSK, Hogan Lovells, London Stock Exchange Group, Network Rail, News UK, Osborne Clarke, Priory Group, Rentokil Initial, Royal Bank of Scotland and Standard Chartered.
+Organisations that attend included CBRE, eBay, E.ON, Euroclear, Flemish Government, GSK, Hogan Lovells, London Stock Exchange Group, Network Rail, News UK, Osborne Clarke, Rentokil Initial, Royal Bank of Scotland and Standard Chartered.

-We are delighted to announce that three of the top professional coaching bodies (Association for Coaching, European Mentoring and Coaching Council UK and International Coach Federation) have all agreed to be represented at the workshops, signalling their recognition of the importance of the Ridler Report and the usefulness of the workshops.
+Three of the top professional coaching bodies (Association for Coaching, European Mentoring and Coaching Council UK and International Coach Federation) were represented at the workshops, signalling their recognition of the importance of the Ridler Report and the usefulness of the workshops.

 - Membership of a unique and exclusive network of senior level organisational sponsors of coaching, dedicated to developing their understanding of what Best Practice in Coaching means from the perspective of the coaching sponsor